Easy Refrigerator Dill Pickles Recipe, Jar at a Time

-So I ‘developed’ a recipe that helps me quickly can the cukes when harvested.
-This recipe is based on a variety of recipes I have used in my quest of replicating that Clausen pickle taste that we are seeking and has the additional benefit of leaving out some of the unnecessary (in my book) additives that even my beloved Clausens contain.
+So I ‘developed’ a refrigerator pickle recipe that helps me quickly can the cukes when harvested.
+This refrigerator dill pickles recipe for small batch or large is based on a variety of recipes I have used in my quest of replicating that Clausen pickle taste that we are seeking.
+It also has the additional benefit of leaving out some of the unnecessary (in my book) additives that even my beloved Clausens contain.

 Did you Know: In his 1492 voyage in which he discovered America, Columbus rationed pickles to his sailors to keep them from getting scurvy.
 He even grew cucumbers during his stop in Haiti to restock for the rest of the voyage.